DanielMarshall366/F1-Manager-26/README.md

 <body>
   <p>This game allows you to step into the role of Team Principal of one of the 2026 Formula One Teams or to create your own.</p>
   <p>You are in charge of managing finances, contracts, race strategy and more.</p>

+  <h2>Important Information and Tips</h2>
+  <p>Higher Tyre or Fuel aggression increases pace but increases tyre wear or fuel usage respectively.
+Higher fuel aggression also increases the engine temperature</p>
+  <p>ERS is important to manage, higher ERS deployment modes increase pace but battery can be quickly depleted.
+The overtake mode can only be used within 1 second of the car ahead and is useful for making passes but drains a large amount of battery.</p>
+  <p>Tyres have a risk of puncturing once they reach 30% remaining, this risk increases with higher wear.</p>
+  <p>To box to new tyres, just click on the helmet icon.
+In this menu, you can also give instructions to the drivers.</p>
+  <p>Upgrades are important to improve your current car's performance and research is to improve next year's car if there are new regulations.
+There is separate research for the car's aerodynamics and engine but many teams will have their engines supplied by another manufacturer.</p>
+  <p>Always make sure to sign new contracts or renew your existing ones before other teams get there first.</p>
 </body>